GDPR Compliance

 Are you an Indian company and have a client anywhere in the world that does business with EU entities?

-Non-compliance with GDPR, after 25th of May 2018, could result in devastating impact for businesses not just operating or having presence in European Union, but also for Indian companies who process information of citizens of European Union
+Non-compliance with GDPR could result in devastating impact for businesses not just operating or having presence in European Union, but also for Indian companies who process information of citizens of European Union.

 GDPR impact on Indian companies

-For Indian Companies that do data processing for their customeers (viz, CRM, data analytics, data mining, big data and other technology services firms) GDPR compliance has become a business development issue as much as legal issue, since European clients now want to confirm that their vendors are GDPR compliant too.
+For Indian Companies that do data processing for their customeers (viz, CRM, data analytics, data mining, big data and other SaaS/ IT services firms) GDPR compliance has become a business development issue as much as legal issue, since European buisnesses now want to confirm that their vendors are GDPR compliant too.

-In 2023, we have seen a surge in vendor due diligence questionnaires being sent to Indian service providers in order to assess their ability to protect personal data as well as benchmark their information security and business resilience processes.
-Personally, I have seen a lot of companies looking for GDPR consulting because their new prospects or customers started asking if they are GDPR compliant.
+In the recent past, there is a surge in vendor due diligence questionnaires being sent to Indian service providers to assess their ability to protect personal data as well as benchmark their information security and business resilience processes.
+Indian businesses are looking for GDPR consulting because their new prospects or existing customers are now asking if they are GDPR compliant.

 The Indian mainstream media is already abuzz with news about the hardships being faced by Indian outsourcing companies who are not prepared for GDPR yet.